 One way you can influence this is to create virtual team buildings for your employees.
 Establishing and nurturing relationships between everyone in the team is a great way to retain employees, increase productivity and overall happiness levels.
-To minimize conflicts, the virtual teams should agree on some work ethics and team customs to foster cultural understanding.
+Additionally, in order to avoid conflicts, get your virtual teams to agree on work ethics and try to nurture the open-minded atmosphere based on understanding among different cultures.
 They key is to set some rules in the beginning and advise your workers to follow them.

 Lack of Trust

 Virtual working often creates mistrust among team members and that’s one of the main triggers for conflicts.
 It’s common that members don’t trust each other and that’s fine in the beginning.